CT 178

 In the 1920s, state highway 178 followed today's Route 71 from New Britain to Meriden.

-The modern Route 178 was commissioned in 1932.
+In 1935, Route 178 was born, incorporating SR 919.
 Its original alignment, west to east, was the eastern portion of today's Route 178:

 In 1964, the state unveiled a plan to relocate and straighten the western end of Route 178.
 About 5,000 feet of new and realigned road along Loeffler Rd. would provide a safer, more direct route.
 This work was done around 1966.
 The remainder of Mountain Avenue and West Street were turned over to the town.